Slovakia's Top 10

 April - October

 Want to get to know our lovely capital in an original, no-hassle way?
 Take the Old Town Tour by Presporacik - Oldtimer!
 This 30 or 60 minutes tour offers you a return to the rich history and grandeur of the heart of old Bratislava.
-Explore the most beautiful parts of Bratislava: the Main Square, St. Martin's Cathedral, the Church of St. Clare, Bratislava Castle...
+Explore the most beautiful parts of Bratislava: the Town Hall, St. Martin's Cathedral, the Little Blue Church, Bratislava Castle...

 Presporacik rides daily from the Main Square - Hlavne namestie.
 No reservations are necessary for the 30 min tour.